 Before Penguin, we didn’t really know what “over-optimization” consisted of with Google.
 Well, we had an idea, but now we’re a lot more certain.
 Why?
 Penguin affected a LOT of sites.
 We can look at these sites and figure out why they got penalized.

 Over-optimizing can mean a lot of things.
 It could mean keyword stuffing, it could mean unnatural link building, it could mean hiding search terms in your footer… the list goes on.
-Panda and Penguin work together in some degrees when it comes to over-optimization.
-Panda is requiring you to have quality content, and Penguin looks at all those short keyword-stuffed articles as well, and then penalizes you.
+Panda and Penguin work together to some degree when it comes to over-optimization.
+Panda is requiring you to have quality content, and Penguin looks at all those short keyword-stuffed articles as well and then penalizes you.

 So how do you know if you got hit by Penguin?
 Well, for starters, check the dates.
 If your loss matched a date when a Penguin update was released, chances are, it is the culprit.